Sapient-AI/docs/README.md

 JUnit Vintage Engine: The engine that runs tests written in JUnit 3 and JUnit 4 style.

 ## Junit 5 Platform
-Sapient utilizes the JUnit Jupiter programming model for test code generation and employs the respective engine to execute and validate the tests if Junit 5 libraries have been included in the project.
+BaseRock utilizes the JUnit Jupiter programming model for test code generation and employs the respective engine to execute and validate the tests if Junit 5 libraries have been included in the project.
 Following dependencies can be included for JUnit 5:

 - Maven